 The Langkawi Archipelago is part of the southernmost end of an incredibly beautiful string of islands that dot the western coastline of the Isthmus of Kra along the Andaman Sea.
 Langkawi has been described as “an insanely beautiful island”.

 It is blessed with stunning seascape, scenic mountains and sheer limestone cliff, beautiful beaches, virgin rainforest, mangroves and perhaps the breathtaking sunsets.
-Langkawi is made of a group of islands famous for its magnificent landscapes and seascapes.
+Langkawi is made up of a group of islands famous for its magnificent landscapes and seascapes.
 Recognized as a UNESCO Geopark in 2007.

 The number of species of butterflies on Langkawi is nearly 535 species, while the number of species in Australia is just under 450 species!
 Consequently one can conclude that in proportional terms the vegetation in Australia must be poor in species.